jkdmyrs/New-MSTestRunner-Experiment/readme.md

 1. start the projects as normal (run button in Visual Studio)

 Then you are free to debug the function app and test project at the same time. **No need to manually attach the debugger.**

-### Questions

-- Are we always garunteed that the function app will start up before the tests run?
-    - Or are there race-conditions where the tests exectute before the function HTTP endpoints are available?
-    - I haven't hit this race condition yet in my testing, but the function app is minimal with quick startup times.
-Maybe a function app with a longer startup time could be impacted?